Kirk Douglas looked built for conflict long before he became famous for playing men in the middle of it.

 He understood that producing was another form of acting

 That is one reason Spartacus still sits at the center of his legacy.
 Yes, he starred in it.
 But the bigger point is that he helped produce it, and he insisted on crediting Dalton Trumbo openly for the screenplay at a moment when blacklisting still distorted the industry.
-AFI continues to frame that decision as one of the enduring facts of Douglas's career, and it should.
+AFI continues to frame that decision as one of the lasting facts of Douglas's career, and it should.
 Plenty of stars had opinions about the blacklist.
-Douglas had leverage.
+Douglas had power.

 He used it.

-The honorary awards were really judgments about character
+The honorary awards were judgments about character

 By the time Douglas received the AFI Life Achievement Award in 1991 and the Academy's Honorary Award in 1996, the usual career narrative was already settled.
 He had been a star for decades.
 He had given canonical performances.
 He had survived longer than most of his cohort.